Druco/OBSOLETE-plasma-nm-wireguard/README.md

 # KDE Plasma Network Manager Wireguard
 (plasma-nm-wireguard/plasma-applet-nm-wireguard)

-I am not the dev of that project, this is just a mirror repo
+I am not the dev of that project, this is just a mirror repo to make the tool available for those who don't want to wait a released version by KDE

 Addition to plasma-nm to allow the use WireGuard VPN.